 The SU Copy Center offers full color and black and white copies, copies on colored paper, and single and duplex photocopying of documents up to 11” x 17”.
 Printed brochures, letters for mailing, labels, booklets, programs, in-house lab packets and scan-to-pdf can be ordered.
-Finishing services such as laminating, cutting, comb-binding, stapling, wafer seals for mailing, folding and three-hole punching of documents are also available
+Finishing services such as laminating, cutting, comb-binding, stapling, wafer seals for mailing, folding and three-hole punching of documents are also available.

 Cost of services?

 Our prices are competitive, with the added bonus of our services being conveniently located on Salisbury University’s campus.
-For specific costs, please contact Copy Center at email@example.com or ext.
+For specific costs, please contact the Copy Center at email@example.com or ext.
 36180.

 How long does printing take?

 Several factors, including the complexity of the job, determine speed.
 Allow a minimum of five days for more complex jobs and three days for copies of documents.
-Rush orders will be expedited as possible.
+Rush orders will be expedited if possible.

 Is a sample of my job helpful?

-A sample will ensure accuracy, especially with specific logos, fonts
+A sample will ensure accuracy, especially with specific logos, fonts and colors.

 Why do the printed colors look different from the colors I see on my screen?